vnegrisolo/vnegrisolo.github.io/_posts/rails/2016-07-05-configuring-rails-app.md

 The main goal is to **never publish** a credential by obviously security reasons.
 That's why we use **environment variables** and then this kind of configuration goes to *Heroku* dashboard or inside `/etc/environment` file.

-Locally I like to use the gem [dotenv] always taking care to never commit a private secret.
+Locally I like to use the gem [dotenv][gh-dotenv] always taking care to never commit a private secret.
 I usually install `dotenv` this way:

 ```shell
 echo "gem 'dotenv-rails', groups: [:development, :test]" >> Gemfile;